Veil-Project/veil-project.github.io/en/drafts/2019-05-22-protocol-roadmap.md

 Based on the above requirements, the Veil development team along with a number of individuals who are in discussion to join Veil Labs have conducted an intense investigation into possible replacements for Zerocoin.

-This investigation concluded in a core architecture specification for our new privacy protocol that we are excited to share with you now.
+This investigation concluded in a core architecture specification for our new privacy protocol that we are excited to share with you now:

 - The foundation of the Veil privacy protocol will be based on the work done by the **Zerocash** project.
 Similar to Veil's original protocol, Zerocash leveraged the stability of Bitcoin and the base anonymity of Zerocoin.
 Whereas Veil complemented Zerocoin with RingCT, Zerocash achieved anonymity through “Zero-Knowledge Succinct Non-interactive Arguments of Knowledge”, or zk-SNARKS, and an associated "decentralized anonymous payment" (or DAP) scheme.
 You can read more about Zerocash in the project's [white paper](http://zerocash-project.org/media/pdf/zerocash-extended-20140518.pdf).